Anatomy of a Bed Glossary

 FLAT SHEET

-A flat sheet is the largest piece of top fabric that doesn’t require a precise fit like a fitted sheet, and floats over you as you sleep.
-Twin flat sheets fits both Twin and Twin Extra-long beds.
-Queen flat sheets fit both Full and Queen bed.
-King flat sheets fit both King and Cal-King beds.
+A flat sheet is the layer of top fabric that doesn’t need a precise fit.
+Twin flat sheets fit Twin and Twin XL beds, Queen flat sheets fit Full and Queen beds, and King flat sheets fit King and Cal-King beds.
+It has three identical hems and a wider one at the top that folds over your blanket or duvet, which can be finished with simple stitching, hemstitching, or embroidery.

 FITTED SHEET